 - cerebrospinal fluid India ink stain

 - cerebrospinal fluid coccidioidal IgG antibodies

 - histopathology and culture of biopsies: meningeal, brain, extraneural sites of involvement

 - 18F-fluorodeoxyglucose (FDG) PET/CT

 Abhijit Chaudhuri, DM, MD, PhD, FACP, FRCP (Glasg), FRCP (Lond)

 Department of Neurology

-Dr Abhijit Chaudhuri would like to gratefully acknowledge Dr Thomas S. Harrison and Dr Angela Loyse, previous contributors to this monograph.
-TSH and AL declare that they have no competing interests.
+Dr Abhijit Chaudhuri would like to gratefully acknowledge Dr Thomas S. Harrison and Dr Angela Loyse, previous contributors to this topic.

 Use of this content is subject to our disclaimer